reeshuffled/reeshuffled.github.io/_posts/2025-01-03-The-Effects-of-Different-Reducetarian-Splits.md

 - Veganism
 title: The Effects of Different Reducetarian Splits
 slug: reducetarian-splits
-description: 'How should you structure your (non-)meat eating as a Reducetarian?'
+description: How should you structure your (non-)meat eating as a Reducetarian?
 started_at: '2024-12-15 11:16:00'
 ---